-Looking for the best cocktail bars in London?
+Looking for the city’s best cocktail spots?
 We’ve found the best places in the capital to order your favourite concoction.
 From the world’s finest martinis to a hidden bar with an unparalleled absinthe list, we’ve scoured London’s many watering holes to bring you the best cocktail bars in town.

 The Best Cocktail Bars in London 2020